 Aquae Calidae Aqua Centre, Bulgaria

 aquae-calidae-aqua-centre-bulgaria

-What is the water temperature at Aquae Calidae?
+What is the history of Aquae Calidae?

+Aquae Calidae Aqua Centre, Bulgaria